roryprimrose/roryprimrose.github.io/_posts/2018/2018-06-08-logging-exceptions-to-sentry.md

 }
 ```

-Logging this exception to Sentry without NodaTime serialization would send something like the following to Sentry.
+Logging this exception to Sentry without NodaTime JSON serialization support would send the following to Sentry.

 ```json
 {